AndreiCalazans/reproducible-rn-screens-absolute-layout-shift-new-arch/README.md

 Note, while in this reproducible this is fast.
 In a large app with busy threads the layout shift is way more prominent giving users a broken App sensation.

+Also note how the padding applied to Screen is showing but then disappears?

 At first we thought this was particularly related to absolute layout positioning but further investigation proved us wrong.

 We found that this onLayout updateState call [in FabricEnabledViewGroup onLayout](https://github.com/software-mansion/react-native-screens/blob/f79fcae0a35d3f9db23d437c2354ede2ff1906b8/android/src/fabric/java/com/swmansion/rnscreens/FabricEnabledViewGroup.kt#L34-L63) triggered by the [ScreenContainer's onLayout](https://github.com/software-mansion/react-native-screens/blob/f79fcae0a35d3f9db23d437c2354ede2ff1906b8/android/src/main/java/com/swmansion/rnscreens/ScreenContainer.kt#L46-L56) causes a layout change that is different from the layout represented in the Shadow Tree.
-In consequence it causes a large layout shift.
+In consequence it causes a large layout shift and overrides the underlying padding.

 We don't understand yet why this updateState exists but removing it does seem to